RobertLucian/cortex-license-plate-reader-client/README.md

 Once it's running, you can head off to its browser page to see the live broadcast with its predictions overlayed on top.

-To save the broascasted MJPEG stream, you can run the following command
+To save the broascasted MJPEG stream, you can run the following command (check the broadcast serve address in the `config.json` file)

 ```bash
 PORT=8000